 Probably the most worrying finding from the current analyses of the RSE document is that the spectral language of Section 28 appears to continue to ‘haunt’ the 2018 RSE guidance.
 Although the resonances of Section 28 in previous RSE documents and practices has been identified in other research (Ellis and High, 2004; Malmedie, 2012), very little has used the tools of applied linguistics to systematically examine how Section 28 spectrality manifests in the language of the documents in ways that are difficult to challenge.

 ‘Section 28’ is a commonly used shorthand term for Clause 28 of the 1988 local government act for England, Wales and Scotland.
-In the original text of the act in Figure 1, I have underlined the section which legislates against the ‘promotion of homosexuality by local authorities’:
+In the original text of the act (Figure 1), I have underlined the section which legislates against the ‘promotion of homosexuality by local authorities’:

 Local Government Act 1988